 Most travelers get started fairly early when planning a complicated itinerary, which can make you wonder if the flight prices you are seeing are likely to go down as your travel dates get closer.
 Sure, many airlines will refund significant price reductions, but they usually also apply a stiff change fee, and most often you will find the change fees to be greater than the price drop.

-Skyscanner.com is a little more slick, returning prices with links to purchase, and I really like how broadly it allows you to search.
+Skyscanner.com covers a huge variety of airports and airlines around the world, and I really like how broadly it allows you to search.
 You can put in "United Kingdom" as your departure location and "France" as your arrival location, and it gives you back heaps and heaps of options, with prices; talk about being able to see the forest for the trees, whew.